Artromskiy/DeltaEngine/README.md

 **Dev stack**

-I want this project to use the latest versions of C#, .NET, Vulkan
+I want this project to use the latest versions of C# and .NET.
+I want to use Vulkan as graphics backend